Naan

 Method

-1. Add the yoghurt, flour, salt and baking soda and mix together until the mix forms a dough.
+- Add the yoghurt, flour, salt and baking soda and mix together until the mix forms a dough - you can use a spoon, then you may wish to switch to your mixing with your hands as the mix gets thick.

 Photos of the Process: